JOHN-AMAO/SkillSphere/README.md

 Pro Plan Upgrade: Unlock the potential of unlimited classes and advanced features with our Pro Plan subscription.
 Getting Started
 Installation
 SkillSphere is a web-based platform, requiring no installation.
-Simply visit our website Skill-sphere.vercel.app from your preferred web browser to get started.
+Simply visit our website <a href="Skill-sphere.vercel.app">Skill-sphere.vercel.app from your preferred web browser to get started.</a>

 Usage
 Sign Up / Log In: Create an account or log in to your existing account on the SkillSphere platform.